brillout/wildcard-api/docs/what-is-rpc.md

 **RPC & web dev**

 In the context of web development,
-RPC is used in order to retrieve and mutate data with SQL or ORM queries.
+RPC is most often used in order to retrieve and mutate data with SQL or ORM queries.
 For example:

 ~~~js